 After initial greetings, Paraguayans typically engage in conversation about work and family.
-Other common topics include Paraguayan culture, cuisine, and sports, particularly with Brazil (see Economics and Resources).
+Other common topics include Paraguayan culture, cuisine, and sports, particularly fútbol (soccer. see Aesthetics and Recreation).
+Guests should avoid discussing politics and sharing opinions about sensitive topics. notably the War of the Triple Alliance (see History and Myth) and the Itaipú Dam Treatv with Brazil (see Economics and Resources).
 The Paraguayans are proud of their nationality and unique culture.
 Accordingly, foreign nationals should not confuse Paraguay with Uruguay or compare the country to Argentina or Brazil.